nweber23/Patient_Managment_System/README.md

 - **👴 Senior Queue** - Medium priority for patients 75+ years old
 - **👥 Regular Queue** - Standard FIFO processing for all other patients
 - **⚡ Automatic Queue Sorting** - Patients are automatically ordered by priority and arrival time
-- **📞 Smart Patient Calling** - Next patient is determined by priority system, not manual selection
+- **📞 Smart Patient Calling** - Next patient is determined by priority system
+- **⚖️ Queue Capacity Management** - Maximum limits for each queue type

 ### 📝 Patient Information & Documentation
 - **Complete Patient Profiles** - Name, age, birthday, and patient type